ATM Withdrawal Limit

 Maximum Withdrawal from ATM Explained

 The limit for maximum withdrawal from ATMs differs from bank to bank.
-Most banks allow you to withdraw anything from INR 20,000 to INR 50,000 per day from an ATM.
+Most banks allow you to withdraw between INR 20,000 and INR 50,000 per day from an ATM.
 Also, each transaction may be limited to a maximum of INR 10,000.
 Thus, if you wish to withdraw INR 30,000, you may have to conduct three consecutive transactions of INR 10,000 each.

-Per the Reserve Bank of India, you are entitled to 5 free ATM transactions every month at your bank’s ATM, three free transactions at other bank’s ATMs in metro areas and five free transactions at other bank’s ATMs in non-metro regions.
+According to the Reserve Bank of India, you are entitled to five free ATM transactions every month at your banks’ ATMs, three free transactions at other banks’ ATMs in metro areas, and five free transactions at other bank’s ATMs in non-metro regions.
 If you exceed the free transaction limit, you have to pay a nominal fee.
-The RBI has permitted banks to charge Rs.
-21 per transaction, effective 1st January 2022.
+The RBI has permitted banks to charge Rs.23 per transaction, effective 1st May 2025.

 Your cash withdrawal limit also depends on the type of bank account you hold.
 For instance, premium accounts get higher daily withdrawal limits with no specific caps on the number of transactions compared to regular savings account holders.

-Cash withdrawal limit from banks helps them control their customers’ cash flow needs.
-It helps to withdraw a larger amount of money in a single transaction instead of withdrawing funds in smaller denominations multiple times.
-By abiding by your bank’s withdrawal limits, you can avoid excess transaction fees.
+The cash withdrawal limit from banks helps them to efficiently manage their customers’ cash flow needs.
+It also helps the customers to withdraw a larger amount of money in a single transaction instead of withdrawing funds in smaller denominations multiple times.
+By abiding by your bank’s withdrawal limits, you can avoid incurring excess transaction fees.